Posted 10:57:00 AM

 TidalCycles is a haskell-based pattern language (it also uses SuperCollider under the hood) for composing musical patterns - if you love functional languages and enjoyed COMP1100 (or even if you didn’t!) then this might be a nice one to try out

 Just pick one (or more) of the above livecoding languages and start messing around.
 Most of them have decent tutorials and friendly communities, so there should be plenty of support for getting started.
-If you’re really stuck, you can get in touch with Ben and he can probably give you some more suggestions based on your skills & interests.

 Will there be jam sessions?